Plumsail/forms-docs/Public/designer/ribbon-actions.rst

    :alt: Layouts icons

 .. important::  Make sure that the fields present on different layouts have the same internal names
-                and the same type to avoid errors on submission in Microsoft Flow.
+                and the same type to avoid errors on submission in Power Automate (MS Flow).
 These can be different fields with the same name as long as the type is the same, for example, Textbox and MultilineTextBox.

 Testing Forms